RTradeLtd/TxPB/doc/CONFIGURATION.md

       high_water_mark: 9000
       # the time we wait before considering a new connection eligible for removal;
       grace_period: 20s
+    # allows controlling the libp2p transport subsystem
+    # default is "null" which means the default TCP, WS and SECIO + TLS security transports
+    transports:
+      # the extra transports to use, only supported ones are noise and quic
+      enabled:
+        noise: true
+        quic: true
+    # generalized libp2p host configurations
+    # only supported field is options
+    host:
+      # only supported oprtions are natPortMap and enableP2PStreams
+      options:
+        # enabels libp2p NAT hole punching
+        natPortMap: "true"
+        # enables p2p stream capabilities, equivalent to ipfs p2p
+        enableP2PStreams: "true"
     # provides configuration of the circuit relay system
     # WARNING: do not use unless you know what you are doing
     circuit: